 This number compares the amount of your loan to the value of the home.

-If you only put down 10% ($15,000) and get a $135,000 loan, the LTV ratio would be 90%.
-Lenders don't like to see high LTV ratios.
-This is because you're more likely to default on your loan if you don't have much equity in the home.
+If you only put down 10% ($15,000) the LTV ratio would be 90%.
+Lenders don't like to see high LTV ratios, because you're more likely to default on your loan if you don't have much equity in the home.
 Thus, they may charge you higher interest rates if your LTV is above 80%.

 PMI (Private Mortgage Insurance)

 If your LTV is above 80%, you'll also likely be required to pay PMI (private mortgage insurance).
-This insurance protects the lender in the event that a borrower defaults on their loan.
-Since you're considered higher-risk with a smaller down payment, you basically pay PMI in trade for them being willing to insure you.
+PMI protects lenders if a borrower defaults on their loan.
+Since they consider you higher risk with a smaller down payment, you basically pay PMI in trade for them insuring you.

-The moral of the story is just that if you can pay 20% or more, it's a smart thing to do.
+The moral of the story is just that if you can pay 20% or more, it's a smart thing to do, even when buying a house with bad credit.
 It might take some time, but don't be disheartened.
 Follow these tips for saving a down payment and be patient; you'll get there!

 Once your bank account hits your goal down-payment number, keep saving so you have a buffer.
 You should still have an emergency fund.
-This way you're prepared for unexpected expenses and life circumstances.
+Your emergency fund will prepare you for unexpected expenses and life circumstances.

 6. Leverage an FHA loan